-Discrimination may be direct or indirect and it may occur intentionally or unintentionally.
+- 6 Types: Discrimination may be direct or indirect and it may occur intentionally or unintentionally. - 7 Direct discrimination: Direct discrimination occurs where:

-8. Direct discrimination

-Direct discrimination occurs where:

-- 8.1 Someone is treated less favourably because of one or more Protected Characteristics.
-For example, rejecting an applicant because they would not "fit in" because of their race or sexual orientation would be direct discrimination. - 8.2 Someone is less favourably treated because of their association with someone who has a Protected Characteristic.
-For example, an employee may be treated less favourably because they have a disabled child.

-8.3 Someone is treated less favourably because they are perceived to have a Protected Characteristic.
-For example, an employee may be treated less favourably because they are believed to be (but may not actually be) homosexual.
+- 7.1 Someone is treated less favourably because of one or more Protected Characteristics.
+For example, rejecting an applicant because they would not "fit in" because of their race or sexual orientation would be direct discrimination. - 7.2 Someone is less favourably treated because of their association with someone who has a Protected Characteristic.
+For example, an employee may be treated less favourably because they have a disabled child. - 7.3 Someone is treated less favourably because they are perceived to have a Protected Characteristic.
+For example, an employee may be treated less favourably because they are believed to be (but may not actually be) homosexual. - 8 Indirect discrimination: Indirect discrimination occurs where an individual is subject to a provision, criterion or practice, applied to a group of people, which puts them at a particular disadvantage because of a Protected Characteristic, and it cannot be objectively justified.

-9. Indirect discrimination

-Indirect discrimination occurs where an individual is subject to a provision, criterion or practice, applied to a group of people, which puts them at a particular disadvantage because of a Protected Characteristic, and it cannot be objectively justified.
 An example might be a minimum height requirement for a job.
 This is likely to eliminate proportionately more women than men.
-If this criterion cannot be objectively justified, because it is not a proportionate means of achieving a legitimate aim, then it will be indirectly discriminatory on the ground of sex.
+If this criterion cannot be objectively justified, because it is not a proportionate means of achieving a legitimate aim, then it will be indirectly discriminatory on the ground of sex. - 9 Victimisation and harassment: Discrimination also includes victimisation (suffering a detriment because of action the employee has taken or may take to assert legal rights against discrimination or to assist a colleague in that regard (called a Protected Act) and harassment (see the School's Dignity at Work policy for a more detailed explanation of "harassment").